oit-ipbl/Integration/win_single/win_single.md

         "msg": {"data": hand_type}
     }
     # 1st argument: Message for publishing.
     # 2nd argument: Target keywords to receive.
-Your program will wait until one of the word in the array, 'hand_types'.
+Your program will wait until receiving one of the word in the array, 'hand_types'.
     message_from_ros = ros_bridge_tcp.wait_response(pub_msg, hand_types, timeout=30)
     if message_from_ros:
         print("Receive from ROS:" + message_from_ros)